Lebesgue measure zero modulo ideals on the natural numbers

 \begin{theorem}[{\cite{BSch}}] Let $\Fcal$ be a~filter on~$\omega$.
 Then Player~I does not have a~winning strategy in the meager game for the filter $\Fcal$ if and only if $\Fcal$ is not meager in $\pts(\omega)$. \end{theorem}

-We use the meager game to show that, whenever $J$ does not have the Baire property, no member of $\Ncal_J$ can be co-meager with respect to any closed subset of $\cantor$ of positive measure whose non-empty relative open subsets have positive measure.
+We use the meager game to show that, whenever $J$ does not have the Baire property, no member of $\Ncal_J$ can be co-meager with respect to any \emph{self-supported} closed subset of $\cantor$, i.e.\ a closed subset of positive measure such that each of its non-empty (relative) open subsets have positive measure.